ohpxho/md-vault/books/A Programmers Perspective/fleeting.md

 - **Insight:** The speedup even with infinite processors are limited to the speed of the sequential portion

 ### Concurrency and Parallelism

+## Chapter 2 - Representing and Manipulating Information